realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Tailor_your_resume.md

 Your resume should be one to two pages long and contain only the last ten to fifteen years of relevant experience.
 It is appropriate to use two columns on a one-page resume, but if your resume is two pages, be sure to use the entire width of the page.

 ## Update the relevant sections

+Once you have determined the appropriate format for your resume, you will need to update each of your resume’s major sections, which include:

+Contact information

+Professional summary

+Core competencies

+Professional experience

+Education and certifications